linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

 When starting the server again, a key share of 3 and key threshold of 2 means that 3 keys exist, but at least 2 must be provided at startup for Vault to derive its decryption key and load its database into memory for access once again.

 The key share count ensure that multiple keys can exist at different locations for a degree of fault tolerance and backup purposes.
-The key threshold count ensures that compromising one unseal key does is not sufficient to decrypt Vault data alone.
+The key threshold count ensures that compromising one unseal key alone is not sufficient to decrypt Vault data.

 1. Choose a value for the number of key shares and key threshold.
 Your situation may vary, but as an example, consider a team of three people in charge of operating Vault.
 A key share of 3 ensures that each member holds one unseal key.
 A key threshold of 2 means that no single operator can lose their key and compromise the system or steal the Vault database without coordinating with another operator.